-❗ Save the exercise Julia file (.ipynb) and the data CSV file in the same folder.
-Then, open the exercise Julia file from Jupyter Notebooks to start exploring.
-Note that the .pdf file provides a snapshot of the exercise.
-It does not require any installation but it will not allow interactions.
+❗ Save the Jupyter notebook (.ipynb) and the data CSV file in the same folder.
+Then, open the Jupyter Notebook to start exploring.

 Abrell, J., Kosch, M., & Rausch, S. (2019).
 Carbon abatement with renewables: Evaluating wind and solar subsidies in Germany and Spain.
 Journal of Public Economics, 169, 172–202. https://doi.org/10.1016/j.jpubeco.2018.11.007